 The riverbank also contains wild plants and animals, which are native inhabitants of the area.
 The most commonly spotted animal is the river otter.

-5.Things To Do In Atlanta: Know The History, Art, And Explore Museums
+4. Know the History, Art, and Explore Museums

-When it comes to arts and culture, the list of attractions in Georgia goes on and on.
+Regarding arts and culture, the list of attractions in Georgia continues.
 Let’s find out which museums are worth exploring!

-5.1.
-Visit Fernbank Museum Of Natural History, Atlanta
+4.1.
+Visit Fernbank Museum of Natural History, Atlanta

-Fernbank Museum of Natural History is a 75-acre museum exhibiting natural records on a whole different level.
+Fernbank Museum of Natural History is a 75-acre museum exhibiting natural records on a different level.

-It presents the prehistoric fossils of the largest dinosaurs which ever existed in the world, including the Argentinosaurus and Giganotosaurus.
-These were from the Mesozoic era- around 48 foot long fossils.
+It presents the prehistoric fossils of the largest dinosaurs that ever existed in the world, including the Argentinosaurus and Giganotosaurus.
+These were from the Mesozoic era- around 48-foot-long fossils.

 The museum also features Fernbank Forest and Wildwoods, which specialize in the natural art of the world through scenic beauty and live demonstrations.

 A few outdoor adventures like caves, galleries, and 3D flicks in the large theatre are more interesting.
-It has many activities, especially for kids like Nature Quest, where they get to experience practical, engaging circumstances and live animal shows.
+It has many activities, especially for kids, like Nature Quest, where they experience practical, engaging circumstances and live animal shows.

-5.2.
-Tour Of Center For Puppetry Arts, Atlanta
+4.2.
+Tour of Center for Puppetry Arts, Atlanta

-One of the best things to do in Atlanta’s Center Of Puppetry Arts is participating in the Create-A-Puppet workshop, which is very interactive and provides hands-on experience in puppet fabrication.
-You can arrange a tour guide for the museum, each group with twenty members in total.
+One of the best things to do in Atlanta’s Center Of Puppetry Arts is to participate in the Create-A-Puppet workshop, which is very interactive and provides hands-on experience in puppet fabrication.
+You can arrange a tour guide for the museum, each group with twenty members.

-Some of the iconic exhibits include Jim Henson’s Kermit the Frog and Miss Piggy, very popular with people of all ages.
-You’ll also find the original puppet of SkekUng from The Dark Crystal, Corpse Bride, along with monsters, goblins, and a few adorable puppets too.
+Some iconic exhibits include Jim Henson’s Kermit the Frog and Miss Piggy, very popular with people of all ages.
+You’ll also find the original puppet of SkekUng from The Dark Crystal, Corpse Bride, monsters, goblins, and a few adorable puppets.

 The staff is extremely knowledgeable and entertaining.
 They also enlighten the general public regarding the cultural backgrounds of puppetry in several continents- Asia, Africa, and Europe.